kristiankoskimaki/vidupe/readme.md

 Settings:
 The default settings have been chosen to get best results with a minimum amount of false positives.
 Thumbnails:      How many image captures are taken from each video.
 The larger the number of thumbnails, the slower the scanning of video files is.
                  After deleting all duplicate videos, some additional matching ones may still be found by scanning again with a different thumbnail size.
+                 CutEnds compares the beginning and end of videos separately, trying to find matching videos of different length.
+This is twice as slow.
 pHash:           A fast and accurate algorithm for finding duplicate videos.
 SSIM:            Even better at finding matches (less false positives especially, not necessarily more matches).
 Noticeably slower than pHash.
 SSIM block size: A smaller value means that the thumbnail is analyzed as smaller, separate images.
 Note: selecting the value 2 will be quite slow.